mrocklin/blog/_posts/work/2016-03-16-dask-distributed-part-4.md

 ---------------

 The `dec2` startup script is largely the work of Daniel Rodriguez.
-Daniel usually works on [cluster management for the Anaconda Platform](https://docs.continuum.io/anaconda-cluster/index) and the `acluster` tool in particular which is normally part of an Anaconda subscription but is also free for moderate use (4 nodes on private clusters, 16 nodes on public clouds.)
+Daniel usually works on [Anaconda for cluster management](https://docs.continuum.io/anaconda-cluster/index) which is normally part of an Anaconda subscription but is also free for moderate use (4 nodes.)
 This does things similar to `dec2`, but much more maturely.

 DEC2 was inspired by the excellent `spark-ec2` setup script, which is how most Spark users, myself included, were first able to try out the library.
 The